North Sydney Council acknowledges the Cammeraygal People as being the traditional owners of this land and pay respect to Elders past and present.

 In Stanton Library’s Heritage Centre, Council’s Historian has collected information and written about Aboriginal North Sydney which covers pre-colonial and colonial history and is available for loan.
 Such documents recognise contact and interaction with people like “Barangaroo and the original residents, as well as the ancient history and lore of this land”.

-For information about Aboriginal Heritage Sites in the North Sydney area including conservation and management plans the Aboriginal Heritage page of the website.
+For information about Aboriginal Heritage Sites in the North Sydney area including conservation and management plans see our Aboriginal Heritage webpage.

 The Coal Loader app launched in 2021, includes the Council Bushland Walking Tracks brochure with information from the AHO on “Cammeraygal Country”. ie. “The Cammeraygal people, the original inhabitants, who had strong ties of kinship and were skilled hunters, fishers, agriculturists and gatherers.
 For more information on the Coal Loader and information about the App, go to: www.northsydney.nsw.gov.au/coalloader